shadowbourne/shadowbourne/README.md

     * Networks and Systems: 88
         * Cyber Security: 96
+            > For this assignment, we were given a sandbox Linux Virtual Machine of a fake company with ~25 assorted vulnerabilities.
+We had to find, analyze and mitigate up to 18 of these vulnerabilities.
+This was an incredibly creative and amazing coursework, which I I'm very grateful to Dr Chris G. Willcocks for creating.

         * Compiler Design - [first-order-logic-parser](https://github.com/shadowbourne/first-order-logic-parser): 97
             > ![CD5](https://user-images.githubusercontent.com/18665030/136603337-ce7a0f6a-4aad-4436-ab1a-f088d3dd5d94.gif)
+            > This demo shows the Python script first reading in a file of symbols and first-order logic, then generating a formal grammar of terminal/non-terminal symbols and production rules, and finally attempting to parse the inputted logic output (giving detailed logs if the formula was incorrect, or producing a full parse tree if it was correct). **Note:** In this demo, the parse tree output is actually shown before the logs and grammar.

         * Distributed Systems: 70
         * Networks - [socket-level-message-board](https://github.com/shadowbourne/socket-level-message-board): 91